Shippable/docs/sources/ci/ssh-access.md

 sub_section: Debugging

 # SSH Access to Build Machine
 SSH access to build machine allows you to debug problems that arise due to differences in your local and Shippable environment.
 It also gives you a chance to play around with different commands to get to the best `shippable.yml` possible.
 Here is a list of FAQs to get you started:

+## Which Machine image supports SSH access for debugging?
+SSH debugging is supported on all AMI's for dynamic nodes.
+This option is now shown for Custom / System nodes since it is inherently possible to SSH into these nodes.

 ## Which subscriptions can debug?
 Only paid subscriptions using Shippable nodes can run debug builds.